tq-systems/meta-tq/doc/README.TQMa65xx.md

 * The 6 PRU Ethernet ports only work in PHY master mode.
 This makes it impossible to connect these ports to other devices that enforce master mode (like the PRU ports of other MBa65xx boards).
-* SPI Linux boot from UBIFS is currently unsupported.
 * The linux-ti-tq-5.4.109 recipe is not based on linux-yocto, so the kernel defconfig cannot be extended using config fragments.
 * Macronix Octal SPI-NOR flash is currently unsupported.
 TQMa65xx variants with